CUL-DigitalServices/avocet-monitoring/README.md

 ##### Download the Oracle JDK

-Elasticsearch performs best on the Oracle JDK 6.
+Dependencies such as Elasticsearch perform best on Oracle JDK 7.
 Unfortunately, we cannot automate the step that downloads the JDK itself as you need to accept the Oracle Binary Code License Agreement.
-You can download the JDK (jdk-6u45-linux-x64.bin) on [Oracle's JDK6 download page](http://www.oracle.com/technetwork/java/javasebusiness/downloads/java-archive-downloads-javase6-419409.html#jdk-6u45-oth-JPR).
+You can download the JDK (jdk-7u65-linux-x64.tar.gz) on [Oracle's JDK7 download page](http://www.oracle.com/technetwork/java/javase/downloads/java-archive-downloads-javase7-521261.html#jdk-7u65-oth-JPR).
-You should save it at `~/opt/avocet-monitoring/modules/oracle-java/files/jdk-6u45-linux-x64.bin`.
+You should save it at `/opt/avocet-monitoring/modules/oracle-java/files/jdk-7u65-linux-x64.gz`.
+(Note that Oracle lists the file incorrectly as `.tar.gz` whilst it is actually `.gz`)